List of train ferries: The Netherlands

-From 1886 to 1936, train ferries sailed between Stavoren and Enkhuizen across the IJsselmeer.
+From 1886 to 1936, train ferries sailed between Stavoren and Enkhuizen across the Zuiderzee.
+After completion of the Afsluitdijk in 1932, goods transportation went from train to road.

 From 1914 to 1983 a ferry carried freight carriages from the Rietlanden shunting area to the Amsterdam-Noord railway network, which was not connected over land to the rest of the Dutch railway network.